-There are at least 11 cenotes in Tulum and surroundings that you cannot miss and they make a great half-day trip whether you are staying in Tulum or nearby.
-In this post, I am going to tell you all about the Mexican cenotes in Tulum how to get there and practical tips.
+There are many impressive cenotes in Tulum and surroundings that you cannot miss and they make a great half-day trip whether you are staying in Tulum or nearby.
+In this post, I am going to tell you all about the Mexican cenotes in Tulum how to get there, and practical tips.

 Did you know that Cenotes were considered sacred places by the Mayans and were used to get the water they needed for their sustainability and some of their rituals?